PatelMiller Retail Predictions 2019: What will this year bring? Instalment 2

+Welcome back to our Retail Predictions 2019.
 We have developed 6 predictions for 2019 with our market knowledge and we have had the chance to discuss them with retail leaders at our last round table.
-In amongst these predictions came a clear message that not only is the retail climate harsh, but diversity of leadership and genuine trading talent is in short supply.
-These could be the very things that save a retailer from the brink; or turn good into great.
+This instalment will focus on predictions 3 and 4.